andymass/vim-matchup/README.md

   and highlights matching symbols and words.
 Now you can easily tell where `%` will jump to.

-Planned features:

-- Add auto-completion for words and symbols- for example you could automatically insert corresponding a `)` or `endif`.

 ## Installation

 If you use vim-plug, then add the following line to your vimrc file: